-In many ways Zanav’s founder Ravi Khemka’s quest is almost just as metaphysical.
+In many ways, Zanav founder Ravi Khemka’s quest is almost just as metaphysical.

-Having bowed out of a thriving, over two decade long textiles business he has spent the last six years developing textiles built around a singular concept of ‘greys’.
-Using the temperamental open air exhaust vat dyeing (one of the traditional forms of dyeing, rarely used by commercial textile manufacturers) he has ended up creating an extensive personal repertoire of varying hues of greys.
+Having bowed out of a thriving, two-decade-long textiles business, he has spent the last six years developing textiles built around a singular concept of ‘grey’.
+Using the temperamental open-air exhaust vat-dyeing (one of the traditional forms of dyeing, rarely used by commercial textile manufacturers), he has ended up creating an extensive personal repertoire of varying hues of greys.

-Fabric swatches from his dyeing experiments - up on his walls, shelves, tables – hovered in the background as we walked and talked in his meticulously designed workshop.
-Over the course of a lengthy four hours Ravi introduced me to his decades of work as a textile maker, the value partnerships have held in his professional path and the critical role light and place play in his search for the perfect shade.
+Fabric swatches from his dyeing experiments - up on his walls, shelves, tables – hover in the background as we walk and talk in his meticulously designed workshop.
+Over the course of a lengthy four hours, Ravi introduces me to his work as a textile maker, the value partnerships have held in his professional path, and the critical role that light and place play in his search for the perfect shade.

 I reached Zanav’s workshop mid-morning on a busy March weekday.
 It is a stone’s throw

 Ravi received me in an enormous, well-lit office space surrounded by nothing but rows of white shelves and tables.
 He is a small built, soft spoken, bespectacled man with salt and pepper hair.
-Against the sparse setting he appeared stark in his slate grey t-shirt, grey pants and white sneakers.
+Against the sparse setting, he appears stark in his slate grey t-shirt, grey pants, and white sneakers.

-The palette, I quickly learnt, was not an accident - he saw no other color.
+The palette, I quickly learnt, was not an accident - he saw no other colour.

 He nodded when I told him all of this and suggested we step outside.

-Established in the early 90’s Zanav has a history of doing business with some of the well-known companies around the world.
-Its present workshop, which the enterprise shifted to in 2012, is a sprawling three storied structure divided in two.
-The building’s exposed concrete exterior, glass doors and windows lends it an air of bareness.
+Established in the early '90s, Zanav has a history of doing business with some of the well-known companies around the world.
+Its present workshop, which the enterprise shifted to in 2012, is a sprawling three-storeyed structure divided in two.
+The building’s exposed concrete exterior and glass doors and windows leave it feeling bare.
 Despite this, nothing of its inside workings were apparent from where we stood staring at it that morning.

-‘My work’ Ravi said, interrupting my reverie, ‘begins with my place of work’.
+"My work," Ravi says, interrupting my reverie, "begins with my place of work."

-The building is an ongoing endeavor, he told me as we walked up.
+The building is an ongoing endeavour, he explains, as we walk up.
 The architect who has been working on it is one of Ravi’s longtime collaborator and a friend.
-‘We work together because we agree about the fundamentals – open spaces, natural light, natural ventilation...
-All his collaborations, he slipped in, are forged on the basis of such shared predilections.
+"We work together because we agree about the fundamentals – open spaces, natural light, natural ventilation" All his collaborations, he adds, are forged on the basis of such shared predilections.

-There were no rooms, no dividing walls in the vast space we were walking through.
-‘He’, referring to the architect Soumitro Ghosh (co-principal of Mathew & Ghosh Architects), ‘took them down’.
-‘He also ripped out the original stairs to put in metal ones and cut out parts of the ground on every floor to install large, square, plexi-glass skylights bringing natural light to the remotest recesses of the building.
+There are no rooms, no dividing walls in the vast space we are walking through.
+"He took them down," (referring to architect Soumitro Ghosh (co-principal of Mathew & Ghosh Architects), adding, "He also ripped out the original stairs to put in metal ones and cut out parts of the ground on every floor to install large, square, plexiglass skylights to bring natural light to the remotest recesses of the building."

 other.
 I moved here because I craved a cohesive space where all the units of my company

-On our way up however we saw no one else.
-Staff members were so far scattered that they were invisible and, aside from the sound of my heels on the metal stairs, there was almost no sound.
+On our way up, however, we see no one else.
+Staff members are scattered far and aside from the sound of my heels on the metal stairs, there's almost no sound.

-Soon, we were where Ravi typically works.
-Sunlight gushed through the skylights.
-On the large tables around us yards of fabric lay in puddles.
-Just across was a dramatic external wall, beams of shadow patterned its grid like surface.
-They shifted with the sun, changing their position every passing minute.
+Soon, we are at Ravi's main work area.
+Sunlight gushes through the skylights.
+On the large tables around lie yards of fabric in puddles.
+Just across is a dramatic external wall, beams of shadow patterns its grid-like surface.
+They shift with the sun, changing their position every passing minute.